Education for Sustainable Development

 This research aimed to investigate the impact of solar panels (PV) and ground source heat pumps (GSHP) in an educational building in relation to energy consumption, carbon dioxide emissions and energy costs.
 Two subject buildings located at the Whiteknights Campus were selected as the investigative builds.
 The study was conducted through analysing monitored data and modelling and simulation of the building energy use, based on its technologies design.
 The results concluded that both technologies offer positive impacts on building efficiency performance, however, the payback period of the ground source heat pump is very long at 22 years.
 (Credit - Yuen Lok Ching, Sabrina)

+We regularly receive requests for energy data for our buildings on our campuses which are used in student studies and research.
 For example, we supplied an MSc student with electricity use and solar generation data for several buildings for a study looking at the potential of battery storage to smooth supply and demand.

 University of Sanctuary